The Blacker the Berry (song): Controversy

 The song elicited controversy following the lines, "So why did I weep when Trayvon Martin was in the street, when gang-banging make me kill a nigga blacker than me?
-Hypocrite!" which people perceived to be Lamar judging the black community.
-During an interview with MTV News, while breaking down To Pimp A Butterfly at the W New York – Downtown, Lamar spoke about the single, his Billboard interview and the criticism he's faced.
+Hypocrite!", which people perceived to be Lamar judging the black community.
+During an interview with MTV News, while breaking down To Pimp A Butterfly at the W New York – Downtown, Lamar spoke about the single, his Billboard interview, and the criticism he's faced.
 Lamar stated, "A few people think it's just talk and it's just rap; no, these are my experiences.
 When I say, 'Gang banging made me kill a nigga blacker than me,' this is my life that I'm talking about.
 I'm not saying you, you might not even be from the streets. ...
 Know who I am first, understand where I come from before you make any remarks, because I've been through a lot and I seen a lot.
 Where I come from -- I did a lot to tear down my own community.
 So, for you to not recognize that and see 100 percent flip, please learn it."

 Live performance

-Lamar performed a medley of "The Blacker the Berry" and "Alright" at the 58th Grammy Awards.
-Following an intro from actor Don Cheadle, the rapper marched out onstage in chains with a backdrop imitating a prison for "The Blacker The Berry" before creating a bonfire for "Alright" and wrapping his set with an illuminated image of his native city Compton in the outline of Africa.
-In the untitled freestyle finale, Lamar references Feb.
-26, the date of Trayvon Martin's death in 2012.
+At the 58th Grammy Awards, Lamar performed a medley of "The Blacker the Berry" and "Alright".
+Introduced by actor Don Cheadle, Lamar began the set marching onstage in chains, with a prison-like backdrop during "The Blacker the Berry", before transitioning into "Alright", performed around a symbolic bonfire.
+The performance concluded with an untitled freestyle featuring an illuminated outline of Compton, Lamar's hometown, in the outline of Africa.
+Throughout the freestyle, Lamar makes a poignant reference to February 26—the date of Trayvon Martin’s death in 2012.